Fort Monroe: Colonial period

-Arriving with three ships under Captain Christopher Newport, Captain John Smith and the colonists of the Virginia Company established the settlement of Jamestown and the British Colony of Virginia on the James River in 1607.
+Arriving with three ships under Captain Christopher Newport, Captain John Smith and the colonists of the Virginia Company established the settlement of Jamestown as part of the English colony of Virginia on the James River in 1607.
 On their initial exploration, they recognized the strategic importance of the site at Old Point Comfort for purposes of coastal defense.
 They initially built Fort Algernourne (1609–1622) at the location of the present Fort Monroe.
 It was renamed the Point Comfort Fort in 1612.
 It is assumed to have been a triangular stockade, based on the fort at Jamestown.
 Other small forts known as Fort Henry and Fort Charles were built nearby in 1610 to protect the Kecoughtan settlement.
 Fort Algernourne fell into disuse after 1622.

-In August 1619 a British-owned Dutch-flagged privateer, the White Lion, appeared off Old Point Comfort.
-Its cargo included between 20-30 Africans captured from the slave ship São João Bautista.
-Traded for work and supplies from the English, they were the first Africans to come ashore on British-occupied land in what would become the United States.
-The arrival of these Bantu people from Angola is considered to mark the beginning of slavery in colonial America.
+In August 1619, the English-owned and Dutch-flagged privateer White Lion appeared off Old Point Comfort.
+Her cargo included between 20-30 Africans captured from the Portuguese slave ship São João Bautista.
+Traded to local English colonists in exchange for work and supplies, they were the first Africans to come ashore in what would become the Thirteen Colonies and later the U.S. The arrival of these Bantu people from Angola is considered to mark the beginning of slavery in colonial America.

 Another fort, known only as "the fort at Old Point Comfort" was constructed in 1632.
 In 1728, Fort George was built on the site.
 Its masonry walls were destroyed by a hurricane in 1749, but the wooden buildings in the fort were used by a reduced force from circa 1755 until at least 1775.
-During the American Revolutionary War, as Patriot and French forces approached Yorktown in 1781, the British established batteries on the ruins of Fort George.
-Shortly afterward, during the Siege of Yorktown, the French West Indian fleet occupied these batteries.
+During the American Revolutionary War, as Franco-American forces approached Yorktown in 1781, British forces established batteries on the ruins of Fort George.
+Shortly afterward, during the siege of Yorktown, the French West Indian fleet occupied these batteries.
 Throughout the Colonial period, fortifications were manned at the location from time to time.